Teuton Systems PC

 What happens if I forget my encryption password?

-Unfortunately, you're screwed.
-If you forget your encryption password and have no backup, your data is permanently inaccessible.
-There's no backdoor, no ”forgot password” option, and no customer service to unlock the disc - that's the whole point of encryption.
-However, LUKS supports up to 32 password slots, so you can add a spare password for extra security.
-Our advice: choose a strong but memorable passphrase (preferably four or five random words) and keep the password safe in a separate place.
+Then, unfortunately, it's game over.
+If you forget your encryption password and don't have a backup, your data is permanently inaccessible.
+There's no backdoor, no "forgot password" option, and no customer service that can unlock the drive – that's the whole point of encryption.
+However, LUKS supports up to 32 password slots, so you can add a backup password for extra security.
+Our advice: choose a strong but memorable passphrase (preferably four–five random words) and store the password securely in a separate location.

 Do I need a VPN?